The Doctor: Alias "The Doctor"

 The revived programme establishes that Time Lords invent their own names.
-In "The Sound of Drums" (2007), the Tenth Doctor remarks to the Master that they both chose their names, with the Master calling him sanctimonious for identifying himself as "the man who makes people better."
-The Eleventh Doctor, in "The Name of the Doctor", and repeated in the next episode, "The Day of the Doctor", by the War Doctor, Tenth Doctor and Eleventh Doctor (collectively), elaborate that the name is a promise to be: "Never cruel or cowardly.
+In "The Sound of Drums" (2007), the Tenth Doctor remarks to the Master that they both chose their names, with the Master calling him sanctimonious for identifying himself as "the man who makes people better".
+The Eleventh Doctor, in "The Name of the Doctor", elaborates that the name is a promise to be: "Never cruel or cowardly.
 Never giving up and never giving in."
+This statement is repeated in the next episode, "The Day of the Doctor", by the War Doctor, the Tenth Doctor and the Eleventh Doctor collectively.
 By contrast, the Eleventh Doctor had earlier spoke of the War Doctor as being the man who broke that promise, being the one to fight in the Time War before learning the actual fate of the Time Lords.
 Since contradicted by the television series, the 2003 Telos novella Frayed by Tara Samms, set prior to the programme's first episode in 1963, presents the alternative explanation that the Doctor was given that name by medical staff on a foreign planet and liked it.

 To make up for his lack of a practical name, the Doctor often relies upon convenient pseudonyms.
 In The Gunfighters (1966), the First Doctor uses the alias Dr. Caligari.
 In The Highlanders (1966–67), the Second Doctor assumes the name of "Doctor von Wer" (a German approximation of "Doctor Who"), and signs himself as "Dr. W" in The Underwater Menace.
 He similarly poses as "the Great Wizard Quiquaequod" in The Dæmons (qui, quae and quod being, respectively, the masculine, feminine and neuter Latin translation of the nominative form of who).
-The Master was utilising Latin translation in the same serial, posing as "Mr Magister".
+The Master also utilised Latin translation in the same serial, posing as "Mr Magister".
 The Eighth Doctor's companion Grace briefly refers to him by the alias "Dr. Bowman" in the 1996 Doctor Who television movie.

 In The Wheel in Space (1968), his companion Jamie McCrimmon, reading the name on medical equipment, tells the crew of the Wheel that the Doctor's name is "John Smith".
 The Doctor subsequently adopts this alias numerous times over the course of the programme, sometimes prefixing the title "Doctor" to it.
+He also calls himself "Doctor John Smith" when pressed for a name by a German officer in The War Games (1969).

-In the audio adventure, The Sirens of Time, when the Fifth Doctor is asked his name, this conversation ensues:
+In the audio adventure, The Sirens of Time (1999), when the Fifth Doctor is asked his name, this conversation ensues: